quintel/documentation/docs/main/direct-emissions.md

 * **CO2 capture**: amount of captured fossil and biogenic CO2 emissions.
 * **Other GHG emissions**: total non-CO2 emissions.
 * **Total GHG emissions**: net total GHG emissions, calculated as `CO2 production - CO2 capture + Other GHG emissions`.

+Go to [this page](../contrib/direct-emissions-method.md) for more technical details on how these emissions are calculated in the model.